nabla-c0d3/nassl/README.md

 OpenSSL and nassl.

-### buildAll_unix64.py
+### buildAll_unix.py

-Build script for OS X and Linux 64 bits.
-It was tested on OX Lion and Ubuntu 13.04.
+Build script for OS X 64 bits and Linux 32/64 bits.
+It was tested on OX Mountain Lion and Ubuntu 13.04.

 ### buildAll_win32.py